mrkshllr/BiXT/INSTALL.md

 While we have not (yet) actively tested newer variants of PyTorch and CUDA, we expect these to work in the same way and not cause any major issues.
 If you encounter any, please reach out!

+> [!IMPORTANT]
-**NOTE**: While we make use of parts of the [timm](https://huggingface.co/docs/timm/index) library, we provide a **modified and extended** version [here](timm) as part of this repository.
+> While we make use of parts of the [timm](https://huggingface.co/docs/timm/index) library, we provide a **modified and extended** version [here](timm) as part of this repository.
 Therefore, please do **not** install timm within your environment, as this will likely interfere with the provided files.

-To create an appropriate conda environment (after you have successfully installed conda), run the following command:
+To create an appropriate conda environment (after you have successfully downloaded and set up conda), run the following command:
 ```
 conda env create -f reqsenv.yml
 ```